EdFazli/vagrant-packer-ansible-samples/README.md

 ### ANSIBLE

 ## SOFTWARE DEPENDENCIES
-Please take note on the dependencies as below:
+Please take note on the dependencies as below

 Terraform:
 -